computational-cell-analytics/micro-sam/workshops/i2k_2024/README.md

 ```

 Note: you can use `micro_sam` with different models: the original models from Segment Anything and models finetuned for different microscopy segmentation tasks by us.
 For segmentation in EM you can either use `vit_b` (the original model) or `vit_b_em_organelles` (our model).
-Our `vit_b_lm` model will likely be better for nucleus or mitochondrium segmentation, for other structures `vit_b` will likely better, so it makes sense to test both before annotating your data.
+Our `vit_b_lm` model will likely be better for nucleus or mitochondrium segmentation, for other structures `vit_b` will likely be better, so it makes sense to test both before annotating your data.
 Please refer to [our documentation](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html#finetuned-models) for details on our models.

 **If you want to bring your own data for annotation please store it in a similar format to the example data.
 You DO NOT have to provide segmentation masks; we include them here only for reference and they are not needed for annotation with micro_sam.
 Please also precompute the embeddings for your data, see [Precompute Embeddings](#precompute-embeddings) for details.**